 What is cataract surgery?

 Surgery is typically painless, as incisions are less than 3 millimeters in size in the front, clear part of the eye called the cornea.
+An instrument is inserted and uses sound waves to break up the cataract and vacuum it from the eye.
+A new artificial lens (intraocular lens, or IOL) is put in its place.
 At the surgical center, you will get an IV for medication to relax you during surgery, and most patients only notice a few lights changing colors.
 During surgery, your cataract will be removed, and a new plastic-type lens will be put in its place.
 The surgery itself is about thirty minutes or less, and you will go home shortly after.

 Lenses for your lifestyle